-- Select the horizontal Line along the axis of symmetry. - Drag and drop the support attribute Fixed in XY from the Treeview onto the selected Line and click OK to assign to lines.
+- Select the horizontal Line along the axis of symmetry. - Drag and drop the support attribute Fixed in XY from the Fixed in XY from the Fixed in XY from the selected Line and click OK to assign to lines.

 Loading